hpatro/valkey-durability-spec/README.md

 Blocking occurs only at the primary.
 Replica nodes apply entries passively as they are received and do not block client operations directly.
 Read operations and other non-durable commands are not affected by blocking behavior.

-Notes:
+> Note:
+>

-We could make the blocking mode configurable in the future and introduce two additional modes:
+> We could make the blocking mode configurable in the future and introduce two additional modes:
+>

-- **Asynchronous mode:** The client receives acknowledgment immediately after the leader applies the command locally.
+> * **Asynchronous mode:** The client receives acknowledgment immediately after the leader applies the command locally.
 This mode prioritizes latency over durability.
-- **Semi-synchronous mode:** The client is unblocked once at least one replica acknowledges the log entry, providing a balance between durability and performance.
+> * **Semi-synchronous mode:** The client is unblocked once at least one replica acknowledges the log entry, providing a balance between durability and performance.

 #### Memory Pressure from client output buffers